AlexWarnes/fStopandGo/README.md

 [Get started!](https://fstopandgo.herokuapp.com)

 ## What is f/StopandGo?
-I wanted to build something to replace the notepad in my camera bag that's full of disorganized techniques, settings, gear, specific shots, timelapse math, and other notes. **_f/StopandGo_** aims to solve that problem, by motivating people to get out and _use_ thier camera, build on one technique at a time, and not be intimidated by the endless combination of settings.
+Built to replace the notepad in my camera bag that's full of disorganized techniques, settings, gear, specific shots, timelapse math, and other notes. **_f/StopandGo_** aims to help photographers grow by motivating people to get out and use their camera, build on one technique at a time, and not be intimidated by the endless combination of settings.

 ## How do I Use f/StopandGo?
 * **Create an Account.** From the home page, click the "Get Started" button.
 Provide a username, email, password, and password confirmation.
 Once validated, you'll be logged in and ready to start planning!